shivajiva101/authx/README.md

 # authx

-If you use sauth and sban and don't mind me breaking the holy grail of combining mods, then this mod is for you, it combines the functionality of both in a single database, adding account restrictions based on number of accounts per id, ip addresses per id, and naming restrictions like similarity and length.
-In theory it should be faster than having 2 separate mods as the db calls are from a single sqlite instance, with the ban check occuring at the point minetest authenticates the player join event by calling the registered handler.
+If you use sauth and sban and don't mind breaking the holy grail of combining mods, then this mod is for you, it combines the functionality of both in a single database, adding account restrictions based on number of accounts per id,ip addresses per id, and naming restrictions like similarity and length.
+In theory it should be faster than having 2 separate mods as the db calls are from a single sqlite instance, with the ban check occuring in the player prejoin event prior to authentification.
 This means less work for your server.
 Caching is an integral part of how the mod is attempting to speed up access and mitigate minetest's constant core requests for player information.

-It's a one stop solution for authenticating players with optional control.
+It's a one stop solution for authenticating and managing players.

 #### INSTALLATION